 Bubba Smith was an All American football player at Michigan State.
 He is one of only three players from that program to have his jersey number retired.
 Following his collegiate career, he was the #1 overall pick of the 1967 NFL draft.
-He played for three NFL teams (the Colts, the Raiders, and the Oilers) over his successful nine-year career, winning a Super Bowl title with the Colts in 1970.
+He played for three NFL teams (the Colts, the Raiders, and the Oilers) during his successful nine-year career, winning a Super Bowl title with the Colts in 1970.

 Those commercials rank among the most successful ads ever.
 In the early 1970s, lite beer was a fledgling product trying to find its foothold in the marketplace.
-The executives at Miller Lite knew they needed to make a splash.
+So, the executives at Miller Lite knew they needed to make a splash.
 They had what they believed was a good product, but what they wanted were commercials that would resonate with the public.

 Their advertising company’s brilliant solution was to employ famous sports figures to hawk the product.
 Bubba Smith became one of those guys.
 At the close of his best-known commercial, he ripped the top completely off a Miller Lite beer can and said, “I also like the easy-opening cans.”
 In a followup, which he did with retired Chicago Bears linebacker Dick Butkus, he ripped the top off a can of tennis balls and asked, “Tennis, anyone?”
-In a matter of only a couple of years, the catchy slogan attached to the Miller Lite commercials — “Tastes great!”
+In a matter of only a couple of years, the catchy slogan attached to the Miller Lite commercials — “Tastes great!
 Less filling!” — became a phenomenon.

 Interestingly, the ironic thing about Bubba Smith selling beer was the fact that he didn’t even drink it.
 He never did.
 To him, the commercials were nothing more than harmless ways to make some money, keep his name in the spotlight, and hang out with some of his jock friends.
 He really didn’t understand the national effect his commercials were having.